sadmani/remote-rover/README.md

 roslaunch rosbridge_server rosbridge_websocket.launch
 ```
 Click on the html file to see the current code that publishes a twist to move the rover

+#Next Steps:
+I am in the process of refining this package as well as moving forward with the development of the robot web tools portion.
+Stay tuned!!!